jamesxwang/auShop/README.md

-~Visit www.amazingxu.xyz to find more!~
+Visit www.amazingxu.xyz to find more!
-Server is under attacked...
-I will fix it ASAP
 =============
 This is a personal interest website.
 If you have any advice, please contact me: xuwang2@student.unimelb.edu.au